Are you thinking of visiting us?

 Let us sing for joy to the LORD; let us shout aloud to the Rock of our salvation.Psalm 95:1

 We use the organ and our voices to make a joyful noise unto the Lord.

 We are accessible to those with mobility issues

 If you have mobility issues, we are here for you.

 After a quick ride up, you are in the heart of our church.
 Our main level of the building has accessible restrooms, Healy Hall (our church hall), and our beautiful sanctuary.

 Yes!
 There are many ways to get involved at or with St John’s!
-We have openings for readers, flower arranging, and room in our outreach areas.
+We have openings for readers, flower arranging, and room.
+Check out our outreach page.

-If you are a behinds-the-scenes helper and handy, we have space for you in our building and grounds.
-If you are willing to serve, we will find a spot for you!
+If you are a behind-the-scenes helper and handy, we have space for you in our building and grounds.
+We will find a spot for you if you are willing to serve!